DAMIEN BOL

 damien.bol@sciencespo.fr

 I'm a FNSP Professor of Political Behavior at the CEVIPOF in Sciences Po Paris.
 Prior to my current position, I worked at the University of Montreal and King's College London.
-Before that, I completed all my studies, including PhD, at my local university in Belgium, the University of Louvain.
+Before that, I completed my studies, including PhD, at my local university in Belgium, the University of Louvain.

 SELECTED RECENT PUBLICATIONS